 2. Google “video producer collect sales tax YOURSTATE” without the quotes.
 This technique revealed that the state of Minnesota Tax Department has a fact sheet for video producers.
 It’s called Fact Sheet #169 which you can read here (http://www.revenue.state.mn.us/businesses/sut/factsheets/FS169.pdf).
 In those search results look carefully for state government sites.
 Your state may have published information about video production and taxes that you need to know.

 If the answer is yes, you need to register to collect sales tax in your state.
 In most states you can register, submit reports, and submit taxes due online.

 How To Collect Sales Tax, Report It and Pay Your State the Taxes

 Visit the website of your state’s Department of Revenue and register for your sales tax permit.
 You will first need to have your Federal Employer ID Number and all of the information about your business and its owners.
-Apply for the Federal ID number here.
+This is the application for the Federal ID number here.

 After you have received your sales tax permit, you can begin collecting sales tax from customers.
 Figuring the tax is simple.
 Just multiply the total of your invoice by the state tax rate.
 There are also software solutions to this procedure such as a shopping cart for your website or QuickBooks Pro 2014.
 [Download]

 Collect The Tax or Collect A Reseller or Exemption Permit